Enriching research activities in Development Sociology.

 Funding is designed to provide seed funding for new, collaborative research projects or to support special lectures, workshops, or seminars of faculty, associates, and graduate students.
-Projects should have collective benefit to the Department of Development Sociology and contribute to the intellectual life of the department, the College, and the University.
+Projects should have the collective benefits to the Department of Development Sociology and contribute to the intellectual life of the department, the College, and the University.

 Small Grants must be led by a faculty member or senior associate in the Department of Development Sociology.